 Inorganic Contaminants Violation?
-Yes/No Units Highest Level Detected MCL AL Typical Source of Contamination Arsenic No mg/L 0.00051 0.01 N/A Erosion of Natural Deposits Barium No mg/L 0.0073 2 Fluoride No mg/L 0.11 4 Sodium No mg/L 5.6 N/A Total Nitrate / Nitrite No mg/L 0.3 10 Runoff from fertilizer use; leaching septic tanks/sewage;erosion of natural deposits Microbial Contaminants Violation?
-Yes/No Units Highest Level Detected MCL AL Typical Source of Contamination Total Coliform Bacteria No N/A ND <1 positive sampled per month, or any repeat sample is positive N/A Naturally present in the environment Radionuclides Violation?
-Yes/No Units Highest Level Detected MCL AL Typical Source of Contamination Gross Alpha No pCi/L 2.44±0.587 15 N/A Erosion of Natural Deposits Radium-226 and Radium-228 (combined) No pCi/L 1.54±0.762 5 N/A erosion of Natural Deposits Synthetic Organic Chemicals Violation?
-Yes/No Units Highest Level Detected MCL AL Typical Source of Contamination No exceedances during reporting period.
-No mg/L ND Ranges from .00003 - 700 N/A Byproducts of industrial processes and petroleum production, urban stormwater runoff and septic systems Residual Disinfectants Violation?
-Yes/No Units Highest Level Detected MRDL AL Typical Source of Contamination Free Chlorine No mg/L 0.85 4 N/A Water additive used to control microbes Disinfectant / Disinfection Byproducts Violation?
-Yes/No Units Annual Average MCL AL Typical Source of Contamination Total Trihalomethanes No mg/L 0.0173 0.08 N/A By-products of drinking water chlorination Haloacetic Acids (HAA5) No mg/L 0.0075 0.06 DBP Precursor Total Organic Carbon (TOC) No mg/L 0.04 N/A Not a contaminant, TOC may be used as a non- specific indicator of water quality DBP Precursor Alkalinity No mg/L 26 N/A Not a contaminant, it is the capacity of water to resist acidification PFAS Violation?
-Yes/No Units Highest Level Detected НА AL Typical Source of Contamination PFOS No ng/L ND 70 N/A Runoff from industrial use (chrome plating, PFOA No ng/L ND 70 electronic manufacturing and fire supression) and consumer products.
+Yes/No Units Highest Level Detected MCL AL Typical Source of Contamination Total Nitrate / Nitrite No mg/L 0.44 10 N/A Runoff from fertilizer use; leaching septic tanks/sewage; erosion of natural deposits Microbial Contaminants Violation?
+Yes/No Units Highest Level Detected MCL AL Typical Source of Contamination Total Coliform Bacteria No N/A ND <1 positive sampled per month, or any repeat sample is positive N/A Naturally present in the environment Residual Disinfectants Violation?
+Yes/No Units Highest Level Detected MRDL AL Typical Source of Contamination Free Chlorine No mg/L 0.82 4 N/A Water additive used to control microbes Disinfectant / Disinfection Byproducts Violation?
+Yes/No Units Annual Average MCL AL Typical Source of Contamination Disinfectant / Disinfection Byproducts Total Trihalomethanes Units mg/L Annual Average 0.0164 MCL 0.08 AL Yes/No 2 AL Typical Source of Contamination By-products of drinking water chlorination Total Trihalomethanes Yes/No No mg/L 0.0164 0.08 AL N/A Total Trihalomethanes Haloacetic Acids (HAA5) Yes/No No No mg/L mg/L 0.0164 0.00795 0.08 By-products of drinking water chlorination Not a contaminant, TOC may be used as a non- Total Trihalomethanes Haloacetic Acids (HAA5) DBP Precursor Total Organic Carbon (TOC) Yes/No No No mg/L mg/L mg/L 0.0164 0.00795 0.05 0.08 0.06 N/A By-products of drinking water chlorination Not a contaminant, TOC may be used as a non- specific indicator of water quality Not a contaminant, it is the capacity of water to Total Trihalomethanes Haloacetic Acids (HAA5) DBP Precursor Total Organic Carbon (TOC) DBP Precursor Alkalinity Yes/No No No No No Violation? mg/L mg/L mg/L mg/L 0.0164 0.00795 0.05 21 Highest Level 0.08 0.06 N/A N/A By-products of drinking water chlorination Not a contaminant, TOC may be used as a non- specific indicator of water quality Not a contaminant, it is the capacity of water to resist acidification